hufman/medialinkfs/README.md

     sets:
       - name: TV
         parsers: [omdb,freebase]
-        scanMode: directories
+        scan_mode: directories
-        sourceDir: /media/tv/All
+        source_dir: /media/tv/All
-        cacheDir: /media/tv/.cache
+        cache_dir: /media/tv/.cache
         fakeclean: false
         parser_options:
           freebase:
             type: /tv/tv_program
         output:
           - dest: /media/tv/Actors
-            groupBy: actors
+            group_by: actors

 Extra Details
 -------------

-As the program runs through a set, it adds every processed item into a .progress file in the set's cacheDir.
+As the program runs through a set, it adds every processed item into a .progress file in the set's cache\_dir.
 This file is used to resume a set's progress the next time it is run.
 When the set is complete, it will remove this progress file so that it will rescan everything on the next run.

 Every output directory will have a .toc file that represents what contents have been added to the directory during that run.
 After a completed run, the program will go through every managed directory and remove any symlink and empty directory that is not mentioned in the .toc file.
 When complete, it will move the .toc file to .toc.done, to remember that it has finished cleaning the directory and to skip cleaning it if the program doesn't successfully finish the entire cleaning process.
 Any previous .toc.done files are renamed to .toc.old, and any previous .toc.old files are deleted.

 During the cleanup process, it will not remove any links that are mentioned in .toc.extra, any real files, or any non-empty directories.
 This allows the user to manually create links and add their names to .toc.extra to prevent MediaLinkFS from removing them.
-It will also not delete a directory if it is the sourceDir, allowing the sourceDir to safely be a subdirectory of an output directory.
+It will also not delete a directory if it is the source\_dir, allowing the source\_dir to safely be a subdirectory of an output directory.

 The .toc files are suffixed by the set name, which is used to allow multiple sets to use the same output directories.
 However, once a media item has been mentioned in .toc.done, MediaLinkFS will not clean it from that directory.
 If an old set should no longer be in an output directory, remove all .toc.done files for that set in the directory.

-In the set's cacheDir, several files that start with .cache- will show up after a run.
+In the set's cache\_dir, several files that start with .cache- will show up after a run.
 These files contain all of the cached metadata for each media item.
 These files can be removed to clear the cache.
 Each file's modification date indicates the last time a metadata search has been run, which can be used to implement an external cache cleaning policy.